google/WebFundamentals/src/content/en/updates/posts/2016/07/capture-stream.markdown

 var canvas = document.querySelector('canvas');
 var video = document.querySelector('video');

-// optional frames per second argument var stream = canvas.captureStream(25);
+// Optional frames per second argument. var stream = canvas.captureStream(25);
-video.srcObject = stream;
+// Set the source of the <video> element to be the stream from the <canvas>. video.srcObject = stream;
 {% endhighlight %}